triton-inference-server/backend/examples/README.md

 ## Python Based Backends

-Triton also provides an option to create python based backends.
-These backends should implement the
+Triton also provides an option to create python-based backends.
+These backends implement the
 [`TritonPythonModel` interface](https://github.com/triton-inference-server/python_backend#usage),
-which could be re-used as a backend by multiple models.
+which is re-used to serve multiple models.
-While the only obligatory function is `execute`, you may find it helpful to enhance your implementation by adding ` initialize`, `finalize`, and any other helper functions.
+While the only required function is `execute`, you may find it helpful to enhance your implementation by adding ` initialize`, `finalize`, and any other helper functions.
 For examples, please refer to the [vLLM backend](https://github.com/triton-inference-server/vllm_backend),